AnuragCodeCom/Age-Verifier-With-DOB-In-Python/readme.md

    But it Still Verifies Wheather The Input Of Month And Date Is Correct Or Not It Also Checks Specially For Leap Year And Verifies 29FEB As Correct only in leap years
 -----------------------------------------------------------------------

+Feel Free To Use this For Your Projects